-Hello and welcome to the (SCOPUS/ISI) GLOCAL COMELA 2022
+Hello and welcome to the (SCOPUS/ISI) SOAS GLOCAL COMELA 2022.

 The (SCOPUS/ISI) GLOCAL COMELA 2022, at The National and Kapodistrian University of Athens, July 19-23, 2022, arrives as a highly symbolic juncture in Mediterranean and European cum Global Linguistic Anthropology.
 The GLOCAL COMELA 2022, themed Bounded Languages … Unbounded, exposes the current Linguistic and Anthropological climate in Europe and the Mediterranean.
 Borders are constantly contested, and ethnicity and nation alike shift yet re legitimize communities and heritages, thus reigniting a dedicated scholarship and praxis in the fields of Linguistic Cultural Anthropology, Sociolinguistics, and Language and Society.